 The phase of this project has been assessed as low risk based on the nature of the works involving dusty construction material (concrete).
-The extent of demolition (small quantity) falls into the category of small risk.
+The extent of demolition (small quantity) falls into the category of small risk and is isolated to roof areas (existing roof covering strip off) which will be contained under a temporary roof and the sides encapsulated with sheeting.